DPZero: Private Fine-Tuning of Language Models without Backpropagation: Introduction

 \subsection{Related Works}

 We build upon exciting advances in zeroth-order optimization and differentially private optimization, which we survey here.
-Notably, \DPZero is inspired by new empirical and theoretical findings showing that fine-tuning large language models do not suffer in high-dimensions when using zeroth-order methods in \citet{malladi2023fine} or using private first-order optimization in \citet{li2022does}.
+Notably, \DPZero is inspired by new empirical and theoretical findings showing that fine-tuning LLMs does not suffer in high-dimensions when using zeroth-order methods in \citet{malladi2023fine} or using private first-order optimization in \citet{li2022does}.
+A more comprehensive overview is deferred to Appendix \ref{app:review}.